Victory Capital Management Inc. Sells 2,350 Shares of Zymeworks Inc. (NYSE:ZYME)

-A number of other large investors have also recently added to or reduced their stakes in the business.
-Moody Aldrich Partners LLC increased its stake in Zymeworks by 1.2% in the 1st quarter.
-Moody Aldrich Partners LLC now owns 33,228 shares of the company’s stock worth $1,049,000 after acquiring an additional 404 shares during the last quarter.
-Alps Advisors Inc. increased its position in shares of Zymeworks by 0.8% during the 1st quarter.
-Alps Advisors Inc. now owns 83,127 shares of the company’s stock valued at $2,625,000 after purchasing an additional 657 shares during the last quarter.
-Cutler Group LP increased its position in shares of Zymeworks by 24.6% during the 2nd quarter.
-Cutler Group LP now owns 4,562 shares of the company’s stock valued at $158,000 after purchasing an additional 900 shares during the last quarter.
-Swiss National Bank increased its position in shares of Zymeworks by 1.6% during the 1st quarter.
-Swiss National Bank now owns 78,600 shares of the company’s stock valued at $2,482,000 after purchasing an additional 1,200 shares during the last quarter.
-Finally, Raymond James Trust N.A. increased its position in shares of Zymeworks by 21.7% during the 1st quarter.
-Raymond James Trust N.A. now owns 10,107 shares of the company’s stock valued at $319,000 after purchasing an additional 1,800 shares during the last quarter.
-75.13% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Perceptive Advisors LLC raised its position in shares of Zymeworks by 0.7% in the 1st quarter.
+Perceptive Advisors LLC now owns 4,330,868 shares of the company’s stock worth $136,769,000 after acquiring an additional 29,869 shares in the last quarter.
+FMR LLC raised its position in shares of Zymeworks by 331.4% in the 1st quarter.
+FMR LLC now owns 2,401,897 shares of the company’s stock worth $38,863,000 after acquiring an additional 1,845,142 shares in the last quarter.
+Credit Suisse AG raised its position in shares of Zymeworks by 25.1% in the 1st quarter.
+Credit Suisse AG now owns 2,291,489 shares of the company’s stock worth $72,365,000 after acquiring an additional 459,928 shares in the last quarter.
+Cormorant Asset Management LP raised its position in shares of Zymeworks by 66.7% in the 1st quarter.
+Cormorant Asset Management LP now owns 2,000,000 shares of the company’s stock worth $63,160,000 after acquiring an additional 800,000 shares in the last quarter.
+Finally, Morgan Stanley raised its position in shares of Zymeworks by 12.9% in the 1st quarter.
+Morgan Stanley now owns 1,742,574 shares of the company’s stock worth $55,031,000 after acquiring an additional 198,929 shares in the last quarter.
+75.13% of the stock is owned by hedge funds and other institutional investors.

-Zymeworks (NYSE:ZYME) last released its quarterly earnings results on Wednesday, August 4th.
-The company reported ($1.31) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.05) by ($0.26).
-The company had revenue of $1.77 million during the quarter, compared to the consensus estimate of $7.26 million.
-Zymeworks had a negative return on equity of 57.78% and a negative net margin of 1,073.23%.
-On average, research analysts forecast that Zymeworks Inc. will post -4.62 earnings per share for the current fiscal year.
+Zymeworks (NYSE:ZYME) last announced its quarterly earnings data on Wednesday, August 4th.
+The company reported ($1.31) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.05) by ($0.26).
+The firm had revenue of $1.77 million during the quarter, compared to analyst estimates of $7.26 million.
+Zymeworks had a negative net margin of 1,073.23% and a negative return on equity of 57.78%.
+On average, equities analysts expect that Zymeworks Inc. will post -4.62 earnings per share for the current year.

+ZYME has been the subject of several recent research reports.
+Raymond James reissued a “strong-buy” rating and issued a $74.00 price target on shares of Zymeworks in a research report on Friday, August 6th.
+Zacks Investment Research lowered Zymeworks from a “hold” rating to a “strong sell” rating in a research report on Wednesday, August 11th.
+Finally, HC Wainwright reduced their target price on Zymeworks from $55.00 to $44.00 and set a “buy” rating on the stock in a research report on Thursday, August 5th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $50.13.

 Zymeworks Company Profile